Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 Can a police officer force entry in order to require a breath test?

-Section 6E ss (1) of The Road Traffic Act 1988 (revised) [1] grants a police officer the power to enter any place (using reasonable force if necessary) in order to impose a requirement to provide a preliminary breath test IF AND ONLY IF:
+Section 6E ss (1) of The Road Traffic Act 1988 [1] grants a police officer the power to enter any place (using reasonable force if necessary) in order to impose a requirement to provide a preliminary breath test IF AND ONLY IF:

 1. There was a road traffic accident; and